 Non-Domestic Rates are pooled for Scotland as a whole and redistributed to authorities on a basis which reflects population.
-West Dunbartonshire Council received £77.334m (2016/17 £82.793m) from the national pool.
-West Dunbartonshire Council's allocation from the pool now reflects the council's duty to collect Scottish Gas utilities on behalf of all Scottish councils.
+West Dunbartonshire Council received £78.812m (2017/18 £77.334m) from the national pool.
+West Dunbartonshire Council's allocation from the pool now reflects the council's duty to collect Scottish Gas utilities on behalf of all Scottish councils and this equates to £55.458m in year (£53.923m 2017/18).
 The council's Revenue Support Grant has been adjusted to compensate for this change.
 In 2012/13 the Scottish Government introduced Business Rates Incentivisation Scheme (BRIS), to incentivise councils to grow their potential business rates tax base and as a result increase rates income, a proportion of which is to be retained by councils.
 Following a review of the original BRIS by a joint Scottish Government/COSLA Review Group the original scheme was suspended and a revised scheme was introduced in 2014/15.
 The amount of revised BRIS local targets will be linked only to the buoyancy element of the total estimated NDRI for any one year.
 This ensures that each council will have the ability to influence their own local tax base.
-Local targets for 2017/18 were 1.7% and indications suggest the council is not due any additional income for the year.
-Local provisional targets for 2018/19 are 1.8%.
+Local provision target for 2018/19 was 1.8% and indications suggest the council is not due any additional income for the year.

-The amount deemed to be collected locally was £82.419m (2016/17 £80.674m).
-The sum actually collected locally and contributed to the pool was £81.268m (2016/17 £79.258m), made up as follows:
+The amount deemed to be collected locally was £80.558m (2017/18 £82.419m).
+The sum actually collected locally and contributed to the pool was £83.046m (2017/18 £81.268m), made up as follows: